dthain/compilers-fa25/encoder.md

 generate a large number of test cases, and run them after making any change.

 To that end, we will require you to turn in twenty test cases at each step of the compiler.
-(You are very welcome to write more than that!)
+(You are welcome and encouraged to write more than that!)
 Create ten files called `test/encode/good[0-9].bminor` each containing a valid B-minor string, and `test/encode/bad[0-9].bminor` each containing invalid strings.
-Take some time to think carefully about the wide variety of possible good and bad cases.
+Take some time to think carefully about the wide variety of possible good and bad cases, and imagine how a user might accidentally provide incorrect input.

 The exit status of `bminor` is **very important** because it indicates to the caller whether the program succeeded or not.
 The Unix convention is that the result of `main` (or the call to `exit`) should be zero to indicate success and non-zero to indicate failure.
 We will use the program exit status to determine the correctness of your submissions and your test.